Frankcastleauditor/safe-solana-builder/references/native-rust.md

 - Skipping step 2 (reassigning owner) means your program still "owns" a zero-balance account, wasting space.
 - Skipping step 3 (realloc) we must realloc to zero bytes otherwise rent must be deposited
 - The recipient must be a trusted address — never arbitrary user-supplied.
+- Centralize account closure in a shared helper so every close path applies the same sequence consistently.
+- The helper should perform the full native reclaim flow:
+  1. transfer lamports to the recipient
+  2. zero the source lamports
+  3. clear or zero the account data
+  4. reassign ownership to the System Program
+  5. reduce the data length to zero

 ---